Bsal13/Offensive-Security-Proving-Grounds-Boxes/Sorcerer (Intermediate) Linux Box.md

 - Copied the "scp_wrapper.sh" script to kali machine
 - Changed "scp" to "bash" in the "scp_wrapper.sh" script
 - Utilized scp to copy my edited "scp_wrapper.sh" script to the users directory found in the "/zipfiles" directory
+- Attempted to login via ssh and was successful
 -
 -
 -